MicrosoftDocs/dynamics365smb-docs/financials/upload-data.md

 ---
-title: Import Your Legacy Business Data into Finance and Operations, Business edition | Microsoft Docs
+title: Import Your Legacy Business Data into Business Central | Microsoft Docs
-description: You can migrate data for customers, vendors, and inventory, for example, from Excel, QuickBooks, or Dynamics GP, into Finance and Operations, Business edition.
+description: You can migrate data for customers, vendors, and inventory, for example, from Excel, QuickBooks, or Dynamics GP, into Business Central.
 author: edupont04

 ms.service: dynamics365-financials